10 Letter of Interest Examples + How to Write One in 2026

 Camilla Johansson

-- Having a good reason to apply to law school is definitely something to share, and don’t be afraid to be vocal about it!
+• Having a good reason to apply to law school is definitely something to share, and state your motivation clearly and directly in your letter.
 In her letter of interest, Camilla highlights not just her personal experiences but also talks about why it’s important to her to study at that particular school.

 Sorority Letter of Interest Example